d41k4n/hems_mission_generator/README.md

 8. When ready, click  `>> Start mission <<`
 9. Listen for audio messages containing status information and/or instructions as the mission progresses
 10. Have fun!

+### Hints

+#### General
+- It's important to follow the instructions provided during flight and wait with proceeding to the next waypoint of the generated flight plan until you are instructed to do so.
+Aborting/skipping any intermediate tasks will cause the mission not to progress correctly.

+#### Navigation
+- A flight plan containing the minimal set of mandatory waypoints is auto-generated and will be loaded into the GPS/FMS at missions start.
+Reaching of these waypoints (within a radius of 80m) is evaluated by the mission script.
+- The flight plan can also be exported for use in third-party tools.
+Have a look at the documentation at `./Resources/plugins/missionx/docs/Configuring External FPLN folders for Mission-X (vx.x.xxx.x).pdf`

+#### Hover missions
+- Lowering/raising the winch must be done by you (the pilot).
+While this is not realistic it is done to give full control over coordinating your flight position and attitude with respect to the position and movement of attached load.
+- Use the hoist plugin pop-up to determine when the attached load reaches the ground by comparing current rope length with above ground altitude.
+- Keep lowering the winch until you hear/read the message "Winch extended - standby for patient pickup".
+You might have to keep lowering the winch so the rope length exceeds above ground altitude.
+- Start raising the winch when you hear/read message "Start raising winch carefully".
+- If you hear/read the message "Get back into position!" that means you have strayed too far from the hover target (> 30m horizontally, >150ft vertically).
+Correct your position using the accident scene mission objects as a visual reference.

 ### Troubleshooting